-In this section, Director Sam Cox shares the stories behind historic photos, combat art, artifacts, and archival documents.
-In November 2016, Director Cox initiated a series of H-grams.
-Inspired by Admiral Zumwalt’s series of Z-grams used to communicate with Sailors throughout the Navy, H-grams are an avenue by which NHHC provides significant historical context to aid today’s decision-makers.
+In November 2016, Director Cox initiated a series of "H-grams."
+Inspired by the late Admiral Zumwalt’s series of Z-grams used to communicate with sailors throughout the Navy, H-grams are an avenue by which NHHC provides significant historical context to aid today’s decision-makers.
 H-grams and associated attachments reflect Director Cox’s personal assessment, aided by NHHC historians, of significant events in U.S. Navy history.
-Each H-gram consists of a note from Director Cox with featured imagery, artifacts, or archival documents providing further context.
-In addition to the H-grams reproduced here, you’ll find links to Director Cox’s regular contributions to NHHC’s blog The Sextant.
-The content below explores a variety of topics but consistently emphasizes the importance of honoring the service of Sailors throughout history and understanding the relevance of the past to today’s Navy.
+Each H-gram draws on archival material, historic imagery, and written and oral history.
+In addition to the H-grams reproduced here, you’ll find links to Director Cox’s regular contributions to The Sextant, NHHC’s blog.
+The linked content explores a variety of topics, but consistently emphasizes the importance of honoring the service of sailors throughout history and understanding the relevance of the past to today’s Navy.